Angelina Jolie’s Jealousy Ruined Bond Between Brad Pitt And George Clooney?

 Angelina Jolie, as noted, announced she was filing for divorce from the Allied star on September 19 and also stated that she would be requesting full custody of their children for their sake.
 What followed was an FBI investigation for abuse against Pitt for which he has since been cleared.
 The world has seen that Angelina is “tough,” like the source indicates.

-Jolie did show her softer side in an interview on Good Morning America recently when she discussed the challenges her family is up against and touched on her opinion of Pitt as a father.
+Jolie did show her softer side in an interview on Good Morning America recently, when she discussed the challenges her family is up against and touched on her opinion of Pitt as a father.
 New York Daily News relays her words.

 “We are, we are focusing on the health of our family.
 So we will be, we will be stronger when we come out of this because that’s what we are determined to do as a family…We will always be a family.”